alamin-php/sublime-sidebar/readme.md

 - On OSX, the 'application' property simply takes the *name* of an application, to which the file at hand's full path will be passed as if with `open ...`, e.g.: "application": "Google Chrome"
 - On OSX, invoking *shell* commands is NOT supported.

-## FAQ

-Q: Why the menu is not shown on `Open Files`?

-- It should be mentioned that the package's context menu is only available for files and folders **in a project (section `Folders` in the side bar)**, and _not_ on the open files listed at the top of the side bar, due to a limitation of ST.

 ## Using the External Libraries

  * "getImageInfo" to get width and height for images from "bfg-pages".
 See: http://code.google.com/p/bfg-pages/